Rabindramanohar/mean-social-blog/README.md

 5/2/20: not done anything
-7/2/20: not done anything because I gave bad experience in interview nothing done today also 8/2/20
+7/2/20: not done anything because I gave bad experience in interview nothing done today also 8/2/20 really not doing well distrating with my goal 9/2/2020